miladbadeleh/MB-Bootloader-x86/docs/README.md

-# MyOS - A Custom x86 Bootloader and Kernel
+# MB OS - A Custom x86 Bootloader and Kernel

 This project implements a complete bootloader and kernel system for x86 architecture, featuring:
 - FAT12 filesystem support